penrose/penrose/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+If there is an error in the inspector pane, please paste that string in.

 **To Reproduce**
 Please include what repository you are working from (e.g. if it is a fork, include URL), the branch of the repository (if not `main`), and the specific commit where this occurs.